Get Your Free CTV Advertising Playbook

 What Is Programmatic Video Advertising?

 Programmatic video advertising is the automated buying and selling of video ad space using software and data.
-Instead of picking up the phone to negotiate with publishers, algorithms handle the entire process in real-time.
-The result?
-Your video ads reach the exact viewers you want, at the precise moment they're most likely to engage.
+Instead of picking up the phone to negotiate with publishers, demand-side platforms like The Trade Desk employ algorithms to handle the entire process in real-time.

 Think of traditional video buying as booking a hotel room months in advance.
 You pick a property, negotiate a rate, and hope it meets your needs when you arrive.
 Programmatic buying is more like using a ride-sharing app.
 You specify exactly what you need, when you need it, and technology instantly matches you with the best option available.